shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 ##### Scenes
 - Plot: what happens > the consequences
 - Story (internal): why it matters > realization > what leading to next enevable and so?

+- **Coherence**: a story hangs together. (compare to laws of the universe / story laws)
+- **Fidelity**: a story feels true (to us giving our value system - if match ours we can use it but if not correspond to what we already know we reject it )

+Cannot say a story without **Place**, **Time** and **Character**.
+Or you can

+- Plot relevancy - only add essentials that matter. to much - boring, to little - implausible
+- Every question brought by the plot is an promise , keep best to keep those promises
+- Every step in journey should bring you little bit to final
+- Sense of progress from ballet point to bullet point > sections.
+- Moment goal is reach - story is over
+- **Promise** > **Progress** > **Payoff**
+- Substitution plot : give sth else than what expected /harder to write/

+## Bloom's Taxonomy Levels

+Framework for classifying levels of thinking and learning.
+It describes how people move from basic recall to complex reasoning and creation.
+Originally developed for education can be used to design learning objectives

+- **Knowledge** – Recall facts, terms, or basic concepts.
+- **Comprehension** – Understand meaning and explain ideas.
+- **Application** – Use knowledge in a new context.
+- **Analysis** – Break information into parts and examine relationships.
+- **Evaluation** – Judge based on criteria or standards.
+- **Create** – Combine elements to create something new.

+`why who where what when how `

+# Structure

 ## Scope
 To much stories in witch the fate of the world was at stake